ThibaultBee/StreamPack/DEVELOPER_README.md

 There are 2 types of sources:

-- source from buffer: such as a microphone.
-It implements `IFrameCapture` or `IAudioCapture` for audio source.
+- frames are captured in a `ByteBuffer`: such as a microphone. `ByteBuffer` sources implement `IFrameCapture`.
-- source from encoder surface (video only): when the video source can write to a `Surface`.
+- frames are passed to the encoder surface (video only): when the video source can write to a `Surface`.
 Its purpose is to improve encoder performance.
-For example, it suits camera and screen recorder.
+For example, it suits camera and screen recorder. `Surface` sources implement `ISurfaceCapture`.

+To create a new audio source, implements a `IAudioCapture`.
+It inherits from `IFrameCapture`.

+To create a new video source, implements a `IVideoCapture`.
+It inherits from both `IFrameCapture` and `ISurfaceCapture`.
+Always prefer to use a video source as a `Surface` source if it is possible.

+If your video source is a `Surface` source, set:

+- `hasSurface` = true
+- `encoderSurface` must not return null
+- `getFrame` won't be use, you can make it throw an exception.

+If your video source is a `ByteBuffer` source, set:

+- `hasSurface` = false
+- `encoderSurface` = null
+- `getFrame` to fill the `ByteBuffer` with the raw video frame.

 ## Encoders